humanmade/altis-analytics/docs/native/api/data-export-schedule.md

 **`altis.analytics.export.log`**

-Use this action to trigger exporting the raw analytics data to your external BI service.
+Use this action to send logs from processing the data via email or any notifications service.

 Arguments: